Skip to Content

 And she’s pursuing an innovation program through the University of Wisconsin-Milwaukee that tries to accelerate ideas into manufacturing and implementation.

-“This has been exciting,” Jastrab said.
+“This has been exciting,” said Joann Jastrab, the Milwaukee VA’s Innovation Specialist.
 “I’m excited to work with people who have ideas and to see them impact health care.
 It’s really rewarding.”

 “I really do want to effect change, but it’s overwhelming when I hit these avenues that I can’t get across or hills that I can’t move,” Borck said.
 “But I have a lot of support, and everyone who has seen it says it’s a good idea.
 I really want it to be great.”